-This is evident by the addition of a new Rush mechanic that allows even the least experienced of players to perform combos by pressing Light Punch repeatedly.
-This works in tandem with the game’s reworked controls which feel much tighter than any previous game in the series.
+This is evident by the addition of a new Rush mechanic that allows even the least experienced players to perform combos by pressing Light Punch repeatedly.
+This works in tandem with the game’s reworked controls, which feel much tighter than any previous game in the series.

 Street Fighter V: Arcade Edition

 To say that Street Fighter V had a rocky launch would be an understatement, with many players criticizing the game’s lack of content and poor server performance at launch.
 However, Capcom has since taken great strides to improve the game’s offerings with a free update that addressed a majority of issues.

 The Arcade Edition includes 30+ characters, many of which were previously offered as DLC, in addition to a single-player story mode.
 Launch issues aside, Street Fighter V is still considered one of the most visually impressive fighting games and introduces some new systems, such as the V-Gauge, which builds as the player takes damage and adds three new skills to help breathe new life into the series’ matured combat.

 A recurring theme in this list is fighting games taking appropriate measures to ensure more casual players aren’t put off by memorizing long-chains of combos and can still have a fun time playing.
 Out of all the games mentioned, Fantasy Strike excels the most at welcoming players regardless of their level of experience, thanks to simple and intuitive controls.